US arms flow to Ukraine again as the Kremlin mulls a ceasefire proposal

 U.S. President Donald Trump wants to end the three-year war and pressured Zelenskyy to enter talks.
 The suspension of U.S. assistance came days after Zelenskyy and Trump argued about the conflict in a tense White House meeting.

-U.S. Secretary of State Marco Rubio, who led the American delegation to Tuesday's talks in Saudi Arabia, said that Washington would present the ceasefire offer to the Kremlin, which has so far opposed anything short of a permanent end to the conflict and hasn't accepted any concessions.
+Rubio, who led the American delegation to Tuesday's talks in Saudi Arabia, said Washington would present the ceasefire offer to the Kremlin, which has so far opposed anything short of a permanent end to the conflict and hasn't accepted any concessions.

 “We’re going to tell (the Russians) this is what’s on the table.
 Ukraine is ready to stop shooting and start talking.
 And now it’ll be up to them to say yes or no,” Rubio told reporters after the talks.
 “If they say no, then we’ll unfortunately know what the impediment is to peace here.”

-Trump’s special envoy, Steve Witkoff, is expected to travel this week to Moscow, where he could meet with Russian President Vladimir Putin, according to a person familiar with the matter but not authorized to comment publicly.
+Trump’s special envoy, Steve Witkoff, is expected to travel this week to Moscow, where he could meet with Putin, according to a person familiar with the matter but not authorized to comment publicly.
 The person cautioned that scheduling could change.

-French President Emmanuel Macron welcome the U.S.-Ukraine agreement and said on X that “the ball is now clearly in Russia’s court.”

 Russian lawmakers signaled wariness about the prospect of a ceasefire.